jyli559/THRAM/README.md

 ```sh
 python3 dse.py
 ```
-Automatic DSE flow including modeling and compiling , change the benchmarks as you need.
+Automatic DSE flow including benchmark analyzing, modeling and compiling , change the benchmarks as you need.
 Or implement the process step by step.

 ### CGRA-MG